Office of Research and Graduate Education

 - WV-INBRE (West Virginia IDeA Network of Biomedical Research Excellence)

-Domestic applicants: When you are ready to apply to the Biomedical Sciences (BMS), Research Master’s Program, the application process begins with the Marshall University Graduate Admissions Office.
+Domestic applicants: When you are ready to apply to the MS, Research Program, the application process begins with the Marshall University Graduate Admissions Office.
 The non-refundable application fee is $40.
 Click here to apply now

-In addition to the university application process, please complete the Biomedical Sciences Graduate Program online form to which you will upload a COPY of your official transcript/s and GRE scores and your Statement of Purpose.
-Submission of the Biomedical Sciences Graduate Program form will notify the admissions committee of your interest.
+In addition to the university application process, please complete the Graduate Program online form to which you will upload a COPY of your official transcript/s and GRE scores and your Statement of Purpose.
+Submission of the Graduate Program online form will notify the admissions committee of your interest.

-The reference form is available on the Biomedical Sciences Graduate Program online form.
-References must be e-mailed directly from the referee to Graduate Admissions at email@example.com AND to Marie Murphy at firstname.lastname@example.org.
+Graduate students must provide references using the reference form.
+References must be e-mailed directly from the referee to Graduate Admissions at firstname.lastname@example.org AND to Marie Murphy at email@example.com.

 Plan of Study Student Progress Report Student Research Rotation Evaluation (completed by both student & lab head) Laboratory Rotation Evaluation (completed by student) Thesis Committee Formation Application for Graduation Results of Master’s Comprehensive Exam ETD Final Submission Form (if thesis written)

-Each student in the research Master of Science Graduate Program completes the following core set of courses:
+Each student in the MS, Research Graduate Program completes the following core set of courses:

 - Introduction to Nucleic Acids and Proteins (BMS 601)